Judgment Acquitting Actor Dileep in the 2017 Actor Assault Case

 Several Controversies Surfaced During the Trial

-Ultimately, after reviewing all the evidence, the court concluded that the conspiracy angle involving Dileep was not convincingly proven.
+Ultimately, after reviewing all the evidence, the court concluded that the prosecution proved the case of gang rape by the six accused but the conspiracy angle involving Dileep was not convincingly proven and hence acquitted the remaining four accused persons including Dileep, the 8th accused.

 Reference